2018 Saskatchewan Outstanding Young Farmers:

 Michael and Jessica Lovich own and operate Lovholm Holsteins at Balgonie, SK.
 They were both born and raised on dairy farms in Alberta where they got their start in the dairy industry.
-Michael and Jessica now milk 65-70 purebred Holsteins on a farm they purchased two and half years ago in Saskatchewan.
-The focus of their herd is for longevity, health and production while the focus of their business is for sustainability and growth.
-Lovholm Holsteins continually tries to breed genetically superior animals as well.
-They own 160 acres and rent an additional 400 acres to produce their own feed for the cows.
-Michael has a diploma in Livestock Production while Jessica holds a diploma in Animal Health; both from Lakeland College.
+Michael and Jessica purchased a farm in Saskatchewan two and a half years ago, and are currently milking 65-70 purebred Holsteins.
+The focus of their herd is for longevity, health, production, and to breed genetically superior animals, while the focus of their business is for sustainability and growth.
+They own 160 acres and rent an additional 400 acres to produce their own feed for their cows.
+Both Michael and Jessica attended Lakeland College.
+Michael gained a diploma in Livestock Production while Jessica holds a diploma in Animal Health.

 Lee and Shannon Sluser